elemprod/lptask/examples/README.md

 ./POSIX/test/

-The test project is designed to be compiled and ran on a POSIX system (Linux, OSX or Windows using Cygwin) whihc has the GCC toolchain available.
+The test project is designed to be compiled and ran on a POSIX system (Linux, OSX or Windows using Cygwin) which has the GCC toolchain available.
-The project is mainly meant to be used for testing of the scheduler library with long running tasks.
-A POSIX system typically wouldn't the need the small memory footprint benefits offered by the scheduler library.
+The project is mainly useful for testing of the scheduler library with long running tasks since a POSIX system wouldn't typically need the small memory footprint benefits offered by the scheduler library.

 Build: